violentqm/DaHoodMacro/README.md

 [delay = 10
 mode = firstperson
 key = c]
---needs to be a empyt line here
+--needs to be a empty line here
 ```